 DPI continues to support projects that raise community awareness of European Green Crab as well as efforts that strive to determine if different types of oyster infrastructure are more effective in reducing crab presence.

-DPI in collaboration with researchers at Macquarie University and Batemans Marine Park (in partnership with Southern Rivers Catchment Management Authority and the Sapphire Coast Marine Discovery Centre) has undertaken a study investigating the biology and ecology of European Green Crabs in Coastal lakes of southern NSW.
+DPI in collaboration with researchers at Macquarie University and Batemans Marine Park (in partnership with former Southern Rivers Catchment Management Authority, now Local Land Services, and the Sapphire Coast Marine Discovery Centre) has undertaken a study investigating the biology and ecology of European Green Crabs in Coastal lakes of southern NSW.
 It is anticipated that the findings of this report will be available in the near future.

 Learn to recognise, and be aware of, the European Green Crab so that you can report a suspected sighting in a new location to DPI Aquatic Biosecurity.
 Please take good quality photos or collect a sample (freeze crab in plastic bag) and contact DPI Aquatic Biosecurity, including a description of where it was found and GPS points or a map if possible.